french-plural

 One more thing: An “s” must be added to both the noun and the adjective.
 Agreement: a fact of French life.

 Spelling, and therefore pronunciation (and therefore reading aloud), can be tricky in French.
 For the most part, the little “s” we add at the end of nouns and adjectives is not pronounced, as is often the case with final consonants.
-There are, however, some exception cases in which it is pronounced.
+There are, however, some exceptions in which it is pronounced.

 When you see a plural adjective followed by a noun beginning with a vowel, the final “s” of the adjective is pronounced like a “z.”